This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup shredded Swiss cheese

-- Preheat oven to 425 degrees.
-Coat a 3-quart rectangular or oval baking dish with non-stick cooking spray.
+- Preheat oven to 425 degrees F. Coat a 3-quart rectangular or oval baking dish with non-stick cooking spray.

 - Rinse the asparagus in cold water and break off and discard woody bases.
 In a saucepan cook asparagus in a small amount of boiling water for 3 to 6 minutes or until just crisp-tender.
 Drain and rinse in cold water again to stop the cooking process.
-Reserve 4 or 5 spears for later and cut the remaining asparagus into 1-1/2" to 2" pieces.
+Reserve 4 or 5 spears for later and cut the remaining asparagus into 1-1/2- to 2-inch pieces.

 - In a large non-stick skillet, cook turkey breakfast sausage, crushing with a spoon to break it up, until no pink remains.
 Drain off as much of the grease from the pan as possible.
 Add onion and red bell pepper and continue cooking until vegetables are just tender.
 Remove from heat and set aside.